mdmould/tqdm_pathos/README.md

 While parmap includes these extensions and a progress bar, it is built on the default [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library.
 The multiprocessing/pools module in pathos includes enhanced serialization to allow multiprocessing of, e.g., lambda functions, class methods, etc.

+You might also be interested in [parabar](https://github.com/mdmould/parabar) and [jax-tqdm](https://github.com/jeremiecoullon/jax-tqdm).

 ## Installation

 You can `pip install tqdm-pathos`.